South Australian Medicines Formulary

 The South Australian Medicines Formulary is a list of core medicines which are approved for use within SA Public Hospitals and health services.
 Through a statewide approach to the availability of medicines, SA Health aims to optimise the quality use of medicines, improve and promote equity of access to medicines for patients and increase the cost-effectiveness of medicine use across SA Health.

-The initial compilation of the formulary will be completed in 2018; with the process of regular review and update already commenced.
+The initial compilation of the formulary was completed in 2018; with the process of regular review and update already commenced.

 For information on available strengths, products and any restrictions on